pg_query_params

 is that parameter values

-string, thus avoiding the need for tedious
+may be separated from the query string, thus avoiding the need for tedious

 and error-prone quoting and escaping.
 Unlike pg_query,